 Analytics, cost, and token accounting

-Use this page to understand how analytics endpoints compute usage and estimated cost from stored traces.
-You can use these endpoints for spend visibility, trend analysis, and capacity planning.
+Use this page to understand how analytics endpoints compute usage, estimated cost, latency distributions, and error-rate breakdowns from stored traces.
+You can use these endpoints for spend visibility, reliability analysis, and capacity planning.

 At a glance